zhiliang-lin/academic-lin/content/home/teaching.md

     This is a tool-oriented course, students are taught to analyze new media data using  Excel functions, Power Query and Power Pivot.

 * ### [Web Data Scraping](https://github.com/zhiliang-lin/web-data-scraping)
     Starting from using simple tools, this course in the later part used Python to extract data from both static pages and dynamic sites using libraries like `pyquery` and `Selenium`.
-Several projects